threader/PC-Tuning/docs/post-install.md

 ## OOBE Setup

-Note: Do not connect to the internet until told to do so.

-Once you have begun the OOBE process, follow the steps in the video.
+Do not connect to the internet until after the [Merge the Registry Files](#merge-the-registry-files) section, once you have begun the OOBE process, follow the steps in the video

-- Note: Do not enter a password by simply pressing enter, the service list recommended will break user password functionality & you will not be able to login again.
+- Do not enter a password by simply pressing enter, the service list recommended will break user password functionality & you will not be able to login again

 - See [media/oobe-windows7-example.mp4](https://raw.githubusercontent.com/amitxv/EVA/main/media/oobe-windows7-example.mp4)
 - See [media/oobe-windows8-example.mp4](https://raw.githubusercontent.com/amitxv/EVA/main/media/oobe-windows8-example.mp4)